WICG/performance-measure-memory/README.md

 Note that such information can be obtained from the existing APIs (`navigator.userAgent`, `navigator.deviceMemory`).

 ## Performance Considerations
-The API with coarse-grained breakdown can be implemented efficiently provided that the browser does not collocate a  cross-origin web page with other web pages.
+The API with coarse-grained breakdown can be implemented efficiently provided that the browser does not colocate a cross-origin web page with other web pages in the same process.
 In such case the API can return the sizes of the heaps (JS, DOM, CSS, worker, etc) and list origins on each heap.

 Fine-grained per-origin breakdown requires more expensive computation because objects from different origins may be allocated on the same heap.
+One possible implementation is to segregate objects by origin during allocation.
-One possible implementation is to infer the object's origin while traversing the object graph during garbage collection.
+Alternative implementation is to infer the object's origin while traversing the object graph during garbage collection.
 This was implemented in Chrome/V8 and introduces 10%-20% overhead to garbage collection.
-An alternative implementation is to segregate objects by origin during allocation.
+See [Implementation Notes](IMPLEMENTATION_NOTES.md) for more details.

 ## API Usage
 The API is well-suited for A/B testing, regressions detection, and general analysis of aggregate memory usage data from production.